SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-I-PT-M01-003.md

 Any communication with or between different SAP systems must be encrypted.
 The Secure Network Communication (SNC) enables you to encrypt communications between different systems.

-SNC can only be used with SAP protocols, any other internet protocols should be protected using the TLS encryption.
+SNC can only be used with SAP protocols, any other internet protocols should be protected by enabling TLS.

 ## Implementation